mohmiim/MLIntroduction/session-6/README.md

     plt.grid(True)
 ~~~~

-the output should look like this
+The output should look like this:

 <p align="center">
 <img src="images/data.png" height="350">
 </p>

-As we discussed before we need to create sequences to train our model, the following method will create the sequences using the window function we discussed in the data preparation section
+As we discussed previously we need to create sequences to train our model, the following method will create the sequences using the window function we discussed in the data preparation section

 ~~~~{.python}
 def sequenceData(train,window_size, output=True, shuffle= True) :